iotexproject/iotex-bootstrap/integration/exchange.md

 ## Reading Actions from the network
 ### Use RPC call
 #### Use an RPC call for action queries
-You can retrieve confirmed transfers as well as pending (unconfirmed) transfers by using APIService/GetActions API with the following usages:
+One can retrieve confirmed transfers as well as pending (unconfirmed) transfers by using APIService/GetActions API with the following usages:
 1. [Get Action By Action Hash](https://github.com/iotexproject/iotex-docs#getactions-1)
 2. [Get Confirmed Actions By Address](https://github.com/iotexproject/iotex-docs#getactions-2)
 3. [Get Unconfirmed Actions By Address](https://github.com/iotexproject/iotex-docs#getactions-3)